 Dr. McLaughlin believes that preserving the ACL is necessary to preserve normal knee function.
 In March 2013, the United States FDA approved the only ACL retaining TKA in America.
 This new procedure is an effective method to relieve pain and restore normal function for activities such as golfing, hiking and skiing.

-Patients and families interested in learning more about the ACL perserving total knee replacement can contact The Kennedy Center at Mercy Medical Center in Oshkosh, Wis. at 800-322-2141.
+Patients and families interested in learning more about the ACL preserving total knee replacement can contact The Kennedy Center at Ascension Mercy Hospital in Oshkosh, Wis. at 800-322-2141.